maliByatzes/charlar/README.md

-# Charlar
+🔮 # Charlar

-A full-stack chat application built using MERN stack.
+An ambitious full-stack chatting application built using MERN stack, where other users can interact with other users in real-time no delay.

-## Features
+🐉 ## Features

 - Users can perform authentication using JWT, which include register, login and logout.
 - Users can search for others users and send friends request.